-There is hyperthermia over the mid forehead, consistent with the reported sinus, and cold condition and corresponds to the reported symptoms.
+There is more hyperthermia over the mid forehead, consistent with the reported sinus, and cold condition and corresponds to the reported symptoms.
+The thermal patterns over the maxillary, ethmoid and frontal sinuses suggest an inflammatory process.

-There is perioral hyperthermia, R>L, which is consistent with dental/periodontal pathology.
+There is less perioral hyperthermia, R>L, which is consistent with dental/periodontal pathology.
 Additionally, this finding correlates with the bilateral submandibular-cervical lymphatic drainage patterns.
-There are inflammatory thermal patterns over the TMJ regions bilaterally which may correlate with joint dysfunction though the symptoms are not reported.
+There are less inflammatory thermal patterns over the TMJ regions bilaterally which may correlate with joint dysfunction though the symptoms are not reported.